AliceO2Group/analysis-framework/docs/framework/framework.md

 - CombinationsBlockFullSameIndexPolicy
 - CombinationsBlockStrictlyUpperSameIndexPolicy

+#### Binning Policy

 Binning Policy accepts an array of bins (C++ vectors), and a bool specifying whether under- and overflow values should be ignored.
 If it is set to true, all underflow and overflow values are assigned to a dummy bin `-1`.
 The first non-underflow bin is 0.
 If the bool is false, then the values that are underflow in all dimensions are included in the bin 0, the first non-underflow bin is 1, and there are more bins for under- and overflow values from specific dimensions.

+Note that Binning Policy is defined only for 1-, 2-, and 3-dimensional binning.
+If you want to bin objects based on 4 or more properties, you need to write yourself a class inheriting from Binning Policy with customized `getBin()` function.

+Additionally, there is a `NoBinningPolicy` class which can be used in case you already have bin numbers in your data and you do not want to calculate any new bins.
+This class has an empty constructor templated with the type of the column to consider.
+It will take one by one the values from that column as bin numbers.
+There is a tutorial example with `NoBinningPolicy` in <a href="https://github.com/AliceO2Group/O2Physics/blob/master/Tutorials/src/tracksCombinations.cxx" target="_blank">tracksCombinations.cxx</a>.

 Block policies have 2 additional parameters: `outsider` and `categoryNeighbours`.